rrooggiieerr/esphome-axaremote/PCB/README.md

 Off for 1 second
 On for 5 seconds

-If successfull the Status LED will flash five times.
+If successful the Status LED will flash five times.

 ## Contribution and appreciation